selinaXyy/myFavoriteMovies/README.md

 The application seamlessly integrates with a PostgreSQL database, facilitating efficient storage, updating, deleting, and retrieval of recorded movie data.

 ### Features
-• Automated Movie Details: Fetches movie poster images and release years from the OMDb API.
+_• Automated Movie Details:_ Fetches movie poster images and release years from the OMDb API.
-• User-Friendly Interface: Record and manage your favorite movies with ease.
+_• Detailed Reviews:_ Add ratings and personalized reviews for a richer movie journaling experience.
-• Detailed Reviews: Add ratings and personalized reviews for a richer movie journaling experience.
+_• Sort Functionality:_ Sort entries by rating or recency, providing flexibility and control over your movie journal.
-• Sort Functionality: Sort entries by rating or recency, providing flexibility and control over your movie journal.
+_• User-Friendly Interface:_ Record and manage your favorite movies with ease.

 # Getting Started
 Ensure you have the following prerequisites installed on your device: